This post may contain affiliate links. Please see our disclosure policy.

 A homemade granite countertop cleaner is an easy way to keep your kitchen looking great.
 It will also save you money on expensive store-bought cleaners.

-Homemade granite cleaner is made with ingredients that are safe to use on all-natural stone countertops and is easy to make.
+Homemade granite cleaner is made with ingredients that are safe to use on all-natural stone countertops, and it is easy to make.

 And for a fresh scent and extra shine, add essential oils.